 However, we also have reservations to express and suggestions to improve the proposal.
 FASTER procedures should be available to fiscally transparent investment entities, which are used for the majority of investments by institutions for occupational retirement provision.
 We indicate that liability over information that the investor must provide to the Certified Financial Intermediary (CFI) should be transferred from the CFI to the investor, to make FASTER work in practice.
 Possibilities to deviate from FASTER should be constrained.

 PensionsEurope has also proposed in 2018 to the European Commission to establish an EU tax register of recognised pension institutions in order that Member States can reciprocally and automatically recognise pension institutions.
-Furthermore, in many countries pension institutions invest cross border via specialised investments funds and/or vehicles to increase the economies of scale, and it is important to ensure a tax-neutral treatment of these investment structures as well.
+Indeed, in many countries pension institutions invest cross border via specialised investments funds and/or vehicles to increase the economies of scale, and it is important to ensure a tax-neutral treatment of these investment structures as well

 PensionsEurope has repeatedly expressed its strong opposition to the FTT proposal, due to the disproportionate impact of this tax on pension beneficiaries, its indiscriminate application to all transactions and its dissuasive effect on non-EU based investors to enter the European financial market.
 In the view of PensionsEurope, the FTT does not address major market failures which led to the crisis.
 Rather, it may reduce market liquidity, increase the costs of financing and could also increase market volatility.